AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-workfront.md

 >[!NOTE]
 >
 > In the above table, the choices represent the options available under the **Task type** field.
 For each option, you would require to provide the **task name** and **task value**.
 The name and values for each task type must be exactly same as mentioned in the above table.
 For example, for task type Author, provide **Authoring** as name and **AUTHOR** as its corresponding value.
+> When working with on-prem services, always ensure that `localhost` is replaced with the correct server address in the **Day CQ Link Externalizer** configuration to properly receive the Review URL.

 ## Get started